-This page is out of date and will be updated soon.
+This page is out of date and will be updated sometime in the future.

 My research interests are related to image processing, computer vision, and machine learning.
-I’m especially interested in image similarity, computational seismic interpretation, and problems related to semantic image segmentation and scene labeling.
-I breifly describe each of these topics below:
+I’m especially interested in problems related to semantic image segmentation and scene labeling, weakly-supervised learning, and applications related to subsurface imaging.

 Computational Seismic Interpretation